greatbigstorm/bigstorm-stage-plugin/readme.txt

 No, the plugin only modifies robots.txt on domains ending with .greatbigstorm.com

 == Changelog ==

+= 1.1.0 =
+* Refactor: Break single-file plugin into modular components in `includes/` directory
+* Add: Optional "Block crawlers with robots.txt" checkbox setting (disabled by default)
+* Add: Auto-enable "Discourage search engines" setting on plugin activation for staging domains
+* Add: Non-dismissible admin warning if search engine discouragement is disabled on staging
+* Add: `uninstall.php` to clean up all plugin data from database on uninstall
+* Improve: Robots.txt blocking now optional to allow crawlers to receive HTTP 410 responses
+* Improve: Updated documentation explaining when to enable/disable robots.txt blocking

 = 1.0.5 =
 * Add common status monitors and utilities to the allowlist.